 Dr. Aydogan Ozcan received his Ph.D. degree at Stanford University Electrical Engineering Department in 2005.
 After a short post-doctoral fellowship at Stanford University, he is appointed as a Research Faculty Member at Harvard Medical School, Wellman Center for Photomedicine in 2006.
 Dr. Ozcan joined UCLA in the summer of 2007 as an Assistant Professor, and was promoted to Associate and Full Professor ranks in 2011 and 2013, respectively.
-He is currently the Chancellor’s Professor at UCLA leading the Bio- and Nano-Photonics Laboratory at the Electrical Engineering and Bioengineering Departments, and is the Associate Director of the California NanoSystems Institute (CNSI) at UCLA.
+He is currently the Chancellor’s Professor at UCLA and an HHMI Professor with the Howard Hughes Medical Institute, leading the Bio- and Nano-Photonics Laboratory at UCLA Electrical Engineering and Bioengineering Departments, and is the Associate Director of the California NanoSystems Institute (CNSI) at UCLA.

 Dr. Ozcan holds 22 issued patents (all of which are licensed) and another >15 pending patent applications for his inventions in nanoscopy, wide-field imaging, lensless imaging, nonlinear optics, fiber optics, and optical coherence tomography.
-Dr. Ozcan is also the author of one book and the co-author of more than 300 peer reviewed research articles in major scientific journals and conferences.
-In addition, Dr. Ozcan is the founder and a member of the Board of Directors of Holomic LLC, and is a member of the program committee of SPIE Photonics West Conference, SPIE International Symposium on Defense, Security and Sensing, as well as the IEEE Photonics Society Annual Meeting.
-He also serves as a panelist and a reviewer for the National Science Foundation, NIH and for the Harvard-MIT Innovative Technology for Medicine Program.
-Prof. Ozcan also served as the General co-Chair of the 2010 IEEE Winter Topical Meeting on Advanced Imaging in BioPhotonics.
+Dr. Ozcan gave more than 200 invited talks and is also the author of one book, the co-author of more than 350 peer reviewed research articles in major scientific journals and conferences.
+In addition, Dr. Ozcan is the founder and a member of the Board of Directors of Holomic LLC.

 Prof. Ozcan received several major awards including the 2011 Presidential Early Career Award for Scientists and Engineers (PECASE), which is the highest honor bestowed by the United States government on science and engineering professionals in the early stages of their independent research careers.
 Dr. Ozcan received this prestigious award for developing innovative optical technologies and signal processing approaches that have the potential to make a significant impact in biological science and medicine; addressing public health needs in less developed countries; and service to the optical science community including mentoring and support for underserved minority undergraduate and graduate students.
 Furthermore, Dr. Ozcan also received the 2013 SPIE BioPhotonics Technology Innovator Award, the 2011 Army Research Office (ARO) Young Investigator Award, 2011 SPIE Early Career Achievement Award, the 2010 NSF CAREER Award, the 2009 NIH Director’s New Innovator Award, the 2009 Office of Naval Research (ONR) Young Investigator Award, the 2009 IEEE Photonics Society Young Investigator Award and the MIT’s Technology Review TR35 Award for his seminal contributions to near-field and on-chip imaging, and telemedicine based diagnostics.